-If an OPH is required, there are likely to be up to three healthcare professionals with the doctor to help support you and assist throughout the procedure.
+There are likely to be up to three healthcare professionals with the doctor to help support you and assist throughout the procedure.

 A speculum (the same type of instrument used for smear tests) may be inserted into your vagina to obtain a view of the cervix (neck of the womb).
 The cervix is cleaned and the hysteroscope is gently passed through the cervix to view the uterus lining (endometrium).

-An alternative to inserting a speculum is a vaginoscopy where the hystersocope is passed into the vagina to locate the cervix, the decision will be made with you and the doctor as to which option best meets your needs.
+An alternative to inserting a speculum is a vaginoscopy where the hysteroscope is passed into the vagina to locate the cervix, the decision will be made with you and the doctor as to which option best meets your needs.